xiaolaba/PonyProg2000_2.08e_xiaolaba_modification/README.md

 Original and complete source code https://sourceforge.net/projects/ponyprog/

-# I need something simple and dedicated PC used, not general
+### I need something simple and dedicated PC used, not general
-PC : Fujitsu S6311 notebook with docking, LPT port and COM port are avalaible for PonyProg2000 & easy, usually, USB-Serial COM is not not working.
+PC : Fujitsu S6311 notebook with docking, LPT port and COM port are avalaible for PonyProg2000 & easy, usually, USB-Serial COM port is not not working.

 Note:
-The notebook LPT Data port output only 3.3V, ECP/Bi-directional/Standard all three mode in BIOS setting has no any effect to uses with PonyProg; if you want tweaking LPT port with some manually test to confirm the validaity, try this http://stadi.hu/sw/lptdebug_en.html;
+The notebook, LPT Data port output only 3.3V, ECP/Bi-directional/Standard all three mode in BIOS setting has no any effect to uses with PonyProg; if you want tweaking LPT port with some manually testing to confirm the validaity, try this http://stadi.hu/sw/lptdebug_en.html;
-The notebook LPT Status port, Pin#12 / Pin#13 has interal pull-up and voltage level is 5V, so EEPROM SCL / SDA has always 5V presented, does not matter the battery is connected or removed;
+The notebook, LPT Status port, Pin#12 / Pin#13 has interal pull-up and voltage level is 5V, so EEPROM SCL / SDA has always 5V presented, does not matter the battery is connected or removed;

-# To download source code
+### To download source code
 https://sourceforge.net/projects/ponyprog/files/PonyProg%20Windows%20setup/2.08e/PonyProgV208e.zip/download

 # To modify two files for the source code, detail is able to see each file with possible comments